Angela M. Ingraham, MD, MS, FACS

 - General Surgery Residency, University of Cincinnati College of Medicine, Cincinnati, OH, 2013

 - Acute Care Surgery Fellowship, University of Pittsburgh School of Medicine, Pittsburgh, PA, 2015

 Dr. Ingraham is certified by the American Board of Surgery and the American Board of Surgical Critical Care.
 Dr. Ingraham practices in the trauma, burn, acute care surgery and surgical critical care programs.

 Dr. Ingraham provides a wide range of services including Burn Surgery, Cholecystectomy (Gallbladder Removal), Excision of Lipoma, Laparoscopic Groin Hernia Repair, Open Groin Hernia Repair, Sebaceous Cyst Removal, Subcutaneous Tumor Removal, Ventral / Abdominal Hernia Repair.

 Dr. Ingraham is building a health services research program with an emphasis on improving care and outcomes of emergency general surgery patients, including research on quality of care, practice patterns, and policy evaluation.

-Daniel VT, Rushing AP, Ingraham AM, Ricci KB, Paredes AZ, Diaz A, Ayturk MD, Baselice HE, Strassels SA, Santry HP
+Tameron AM, Ricci KB, Oslock WM, Rushing AP, Ingraham AM, Daniel VT, Paredes AZ, Diaz A, Collins CE, Heh VK, Baselice HE, Strassels SA, Santry HP